linode/docs/docs/reference-architecture/jenkins-ci-cd-on-linode-to-any-hyperscaler/guides/implement-jenkins-ci-cd/index.md

     The information for your Linode Object Storage instance you can get by following the section on provisioning object storage further on.

-1. From within the directory with the `main.tf` file, run the following command to initialize the Terraform project and provision the instances.
+1. From within the directory with the `main.tf` file, run the following command to initialize the Terraform project and start deploying the instances.

     ```command
     terraform init
     terraform apply
     ```

-This runs the `main.tf` script, which provisions the instances.
+This runs the `main.tf` script, which provisions the agents.
 The script additionally delivers and executes a shell script on each instance, which you can see as `scripts/initial_setup.sh`.
 That script does most of the set-up work, specifically the following:

 - Updates and secures the system, including enabling the firewall

-- Installs Node.js, Docker, rclone, and kubectl
+- Installs Docker, Node.js, rclone, and kubectl

 - Installs Java 11, and sets up the Jenkins user